 Could ketamine provide hope for people with treatment-resistant depression?

 People with severe, treatment-resistant depression may lose hope in their future and in their ability to ever feel better.
-Ketamine may offer hope and refuge to individuals who have not responded well to other medications.
-It is conceivable that ketamine could save lives given its effectiveness in preventing suicidal thoughts in people.
+Ketamine may provide rapid symptom relief for individuals who have not responded to multiple antidepressant trials.
+Several studies have found that ketamine produces rapid reductions in suicidal ideation — in some trials within hours of a single infusion, which has prompted researchers to investigate it specifically as an acute anti-suicidal intervention.

 Vivien Freeflow